The following topics are covered in this section:

 - Assemble or disassemble equipment only in a static-free work area.

-- Use a conductive work surfaces (such as an anti-static mat) to dissipate static charge.
+- Use a conductive work surface (such as an anti-static mat) to dissipate static charge.

-- Wear an ESD wrist strap to dissipate static charge accumulation.
+- Wear a conductive wrist strap to dissipate static charge accumulation.

 - Minimize handling of assemblies and components.